-One of the nation’s premier liberal arts colleges, Colby offers 58 majors and 35 minors, close interaction with world-class faculty scholars, and guaranteed opportunities for research, internships, and global learning.
+One of the nation’s premier liberal arts colleges, Colby offers 56 majors and 35 minors, close interaction with world-class faculty scholars, and guaranteed opportunities for research, internships, and global learning.
 Colby's rigorous academic experience is rooted in the deep exploration of ideas and connected to the world's most complex challenges.
-Unique connections—to the local community, to a supportive alumni network, and to global experiential learning opportunities—enrich the Colby experience and prepare graduates for lifelong success.
+Unique connections—to the local community, a supportive alumni network, and global experiential learning opportunities—enrich the Colby experience and prepare graduates for lifelong success.

 The College’s DavisConnects program guarantees access to a global internship or research experience and provides advising to all Colby students beginning in their first year.
 Students on a pre-professional track meet regularly with a designated advisor as they prepare and apply for admission to the country’s best graduate programs.
 A robust global community of alumni and parents—as well as partnerships with companies, nonprofits, and international institutions—provides every Colby student with an extensive career and personal network, regardless of their background.
-Many recent initiatives have bolstered students’ experiential learning opportunities, including a pilot internship opportunity with Citi and an extensive job-shadowing program pairing students with alumni and parents across a wide range of industries.
+Many recent initiatives have bolstered students’ experiential learning opportunities, including a pilot internship opportunity with Citigroup and an extensive job-shadowing program pairing students with alumni and parents across a wide range of industries.

-Colby's Jan Plan program, an intensive four-week academic term in January, allows students to pursue focused coursework, independent or collaborative study, or a career opportunity on or off campus.
+Colby's Jan Plan program, an intensive four-week academic term in January, allows students to pursue focused coursework, independent or collaborative study, or a career opportunity on or off-campus.
 A few of the many options available to students include an EMT certification course, internships at a Fortune 500 company or small nonprofit, an in-depth look at the anthropology of utopias, and a geology field research course in Bermuda.